styils/styils/babel/README.md

 default: `"@styils/react"`

-Used for styled or global import paths, and will only be loaded if matched
+Used for `styled` or `createGlobal` import paths, and will only be loaded if matched

 #### sourceFileName